 If we want all the symmetric functions of u and not only the norm, we type charpoly(u).
 Note that this gives the characteristic polynomial of u, and not in general the minimal polynomial.
-Exercises: how does one get the minimal polynomial from this?
+We have minpoly(u) for this.

+Exercise.
 Find a simpler expression for u.

 Now let's work on the field itself.
 The nfinit command already gave us some information.
-The field is totally complex (its signature nf.sign is [0,2]), its discriminant nf.disc is 18981 and $(1,\alpha,\alpha^2,\frac{1}{7}\alpha^3+\frac{2}{7}\alpha^2+\frac{6}{7}\alpha)$ is an integral basis (nf.zk).
+The field is totally complex (its signature nf.sign is [0,2]), its discriminant nf.disc is 18981 and nf.zk is an integral basis.
 The Galois group of its Galois closure can be obtained by typing polgalois(A).
-The answer ([8,-1,1]) shows that it is equal to $D_4$ , the dihedral group with 8 elements, i.e. the group of symmetries of a square.
+The answer ([8,-1,1], or [8,-1,1,"D(4)"] if the galdata package is installed) shows that it is equal to D_4 , the dihedral group with 8 elements, i.e. the group of symmetries of a square.

 This implies that the field is "partially Galois", i.e. that there exists at least one non-trivial field isomorphism which fixes K, exactly one in this case.
 Type nfgaloisconj(nf).
-The result tells us that, apart from the trivial automorphism, the map $\alpha \mapsto \frac{1}{7}(-\alpha^3 + 5\alpha^2 + \alpha - 49)$ is the only field automorphism.
-If we type s = Mod(%[2], A); charpoly(s), we obtain A once again.
+The result tells us that, apart from the trivial automorphism, the map is the only field automorphism.

+$$\alpha \mapsto \frac{1}{7}(-\alpha^3 + 5\alpha^2 + \alpha - 49)$$ and we obtain A once again.